The Galaxy S9 Plus is the Samsung phone you want

 There are other variations between the two in size, weight, battery life and RAM, but if screen size isn't important to you, the second camera is the reason you'd shell out more for the Galaxy S9 Plus.
 All other core features are the same, including the 12-megapixel dual-aperture camera that makes its industry debut with these Galaxy S9 phones.

-Interestingly, the Galaxy S9 Plus is only Samsung's second phone to get a dual camera, falling in line after last August's Galaxy Note 8.
+Interestingly, the Galaxy S9 Plus is only Samsung's second phone to get a dual camera, falling in line after last August's Galaxy Note 8 (£749.99 at Amazon.co.uk).
 Samsung came to the trend more than a year late, so its phones are still making up for lost time.
 The fact that this dual-camera setup is absent on the Galaxy S9 tells us that Samsung sees the photo feature as a high-end differentiator.

 Unfortunately, despite the addition of the second telephoto lens on the Plus, the main camera carries over the same weaknesses of the S9's promising dual-aperture lens: It tends to overexpose photos in low-light situations, and they're not as sharp, either.
 That said, if you're going to get a phone in the S9 family, you'll want to pay up for the Plus.